Determination of the spin and parity of all-charm tetraquarks: Experimental data

 To create new particles, proton beams are accelerated to a combined energy of 13\TeV (teraelectronvolts) in opposite directions within the Large Hadron Collider (LHC)~\cite{Evans:2008zzb}, an international project hosted by CERN, and collided head-on.
 Protons are baryons with a mass of 0.94\,\GeV, composed of three valence quarks.
 However, approximately half of their momentum is carried by gluons, which bind the quarks together.
 Additionally, sea quark-antiquark pairs emerge and carry roughly one fifth of the proton's momentum.
 As a result, new particles can be created through collisions between gluons, quarks, and antiquarks (collectively referred to as partons) within the protons.
 The data presented in this paper were collected from 2016 to 2018, with a total integrated luminosity of $135\fbinv$ (inverse femtobarns), which represents approximately $1.5 \times 10^{16}$ proton-proton ($\Pp\Pp$) collisions.

 Once produced, the \PX particles immediately decay within the CMS detector~\cite{CMS:2008xjf,CMS:2023gfb}, a large general-purpose international experiment at the LHC\@.
 Its essential component is a superconducting solenoid with an internal diameter of 6 meters, capable of generating a magnetic field of 3.8~tesla.
 Within the solenoid's volume, there are a silicon pixel and strip tracker, a lead tungstate crystal electromagnetic calorimeter, and a brass and scintillator hadron calorimeter, each consisting of a barrel and two endcap sections.
 Muons are identified using gas-ionization chambers embedded in the steel flux-return yoke outside the solenoid.
 In this analysis, the primary measurements of muon momentum vectors are obtained from the curvature and direction of their paths in the silicon tracker.
-A fast, real-time data recording decision is made using a two-level trigger system~\cite{Khachatryan:2016bia}, which reduces the event rate to approximately 1\unit{kilohertz}.
+A fast, real-time data recording decision is made using a two-level trigger system~\cite{Khachatryan:2016bia}, which reduces the recorded data rate to approximately 1\unit{kilohertz}.

-To select events of interest, the trigger criteria include having two or three muons with a minimum muon momentum transverse to the beam (\pt) of 3\,\GeV.
+To select events of interest, the trigger criteria include having two or three muons each with a minimum muon momentum transverse to the beam (\pt) of 3\,\GeV.
 The procedure for the offline selection of $\PX$ candidates is described in Ref.~\cite{CMS:2023owd}: there must be at least four muons, each with $\pt {\,>\,} 2\GeV$; $\PGmp\PGmm$ pairs must originate from a common vertex, have a mass consistent with a $\PJGy$, and $\pt {\,>\,} 3.5\GeV$.
-A fit is applied to muon pairs, using the $\PJGy$ meson mass and the common production vertex as constraints.
+A fit is applied to muon pairs, using the $\PJGy$ meson mass and the common production vertex as constraints, in order to improve the $m_{4\PGm}$ resolution.
 A total of $8651$ candidate events with two $\PJGy$ mesons have been recorded with a combined mass in the range between 6.2--9.0\,\GeV, as shown in Fig.~\ref{fig:mass}, with approximately a quarter expected to correspond to the three \PX states, and the remainder mostly originating from background $\PJGy$ pair production.
+These candidates are the same as those in Ref.~\cite{CMS:2023owd}.
 For each \PX candidate, we record the momentum vectors of all four muons for the analysis that follows.